For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 I did Cairns > Sydney and thought every single bit of it was amazing.
 I had about 2 months which was perfect for side trips and relaxing on the great beaches we found along the way.
 However, I also know someone who did it in 10 days last month... waaaaaay too quick.
 It was a crazy dash, not a holiday.

-@segdeha - it'd be useful if you could tell us how long you've got planned as it really does inform how you'd manage it. about 10 years ago
+@segdeha - it'd be useful if you could tell us how long you've got planned as it really does inform how you'd manage it. over 10 years ago

 Thanks for your replies!
 As we have limited time, we've decided to bite the bullet, money-wise, and fly to Cairns from Sydney.
 This way, though it costs more, we get to maximize our time at the reef.

-Any tips for tour companies in Cairns (snorkeling, not scuba) would be greatly appreciated! about 10 years ago
+Any tips for tour companies in Cairns (snorkeling, not scuba) would be greatly appreciated! over 10 years ago

 take a look at Backpacking Queensland's website for some reputable tour operators out of Cairns.